 Sun Valley resort was built in 1936 by the Union Railroad as a passenger destination to supplement the freight business.
 Averell Harriman was president of the railroad at the time and arranged for celebrities to visit the resort in order to attract the general public albeit the well to do public.
 In case you're too young to recognize Harriman's name he was Governor of New York, Sectary of Commerce, Ambassador to England and the Soviet Union and was recognized as one of the wise men in terms of foreign relations.
 The railroad spared no expense in building the resort.
 The main lodge is built of the most magnificent timbers imaginable (later I was to find out that the logs are actually concrete cast into the shape of logs and painted to deceive).
 It was the first resort in the U.S. with ski lifts, before lifts you made your way up the mountain by tow ropes.
 The place is just old money.
 The resturant at the main lodge was exceptional and you don't have to be wealthy for the staff to treat you as if you were.
 There are free buses to everywhere.
 There is a real clubby atmosphere.
 We wandered around downtown entering ski shops and walking past trout fishing provisioners.
 The little town is full of bars, restaurants, galleries and up scale grocery stores.

-We had new snow everyday and when the sun came out you could see forever while on the mountain.
+We had new snow everyday and when the sun came out you could see forever from the top.
 The view is spectacular.
 Most of the surrounding mountains are above the tree line and look like a meringue topping.
-We did experience heavy fog one day that kept us on the lower runs but we loved the size of the resort and the remote feeling of the resort and the town.
+We did experience heavy fog one day that kept us on the lower runs but we loved the size of the town and the resort and the remote feeling.

-Beside the main ski mountain there is a beginners area and freestyle park on Soldier Mountain park just s few miles away.
+Beside the main ski mountain there is a beginners area and freestyle park on Soldier Mountain park just a few miles away.

 Powder Mountain Ogden, UT